SensorsINI/jaer/jars/README.txt

 Note that you should always use a 32 bit JVM (Java Virtual Machine) to run jAER even when running on a 64 bit machine running a 64 bit native OS.
 E.g. on Windows 7 x64, you should still use a 32 bit JVM.

+The class net.sf.jaer.util.ListClasses should periodically be updated to filter out the jar classes from selection of EventFilters or AEChips, to speed up populating the ClassChooserDialog.